DarrenSeubert/MelodyMapper/DEVELOPMENT.md

 ## Prerequisites

-Docker installed on your machine.
+* Docker and Docker Compose installed on your machine or server.
-Docker Compose installed on your machine.
+* The Docker daemon is running.

 ## Steps to Run